Samuel-Campbell/ml-challenge-expenses/README.md

 # Question 2
 *Mixing of personal and business expenses is a common problem for small business.
 Create an algorithm that can separate any potential personal expenses in the training data.
 Labels of personal and business expenses were deliberately not given as this is often the case in our system.
 There is no right answer so it is important you provide any assumptions you have made*

 I do not have time to work on this because I am in my final school semester.
 However this sounds like an NLP problem with binary classification.
-Very easy to do with a large enough dataset of words which either relate to business expenses or personal expesnses.
+Very easy to do with a large enough dataset of words which either relate to business expenses or personal expenses.
 Naive Bayes for this, it almost sounds plug and play.